solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 #### 3. Metaplex provider

-We're going to create a Metaplex provider file that will help us access a `Metaplex` object.
-This `Metaplex` object is what gives us access to all of the functions we'll need like `fetch` and `create`.
+We're going to create a Metaplex provider file that will help us access an `Umi` object (Read more about `umi` at
+[Umi docs](https://developers.metaplex.com/umi)).This `Umi` object, combined with other libraries such as `@metaplex-foundation/umi-bundle-defaults`, `@metaplex-foundation/mpl-token-metadata`and `@metaplex-foundation/mpl-candy-machine`, will give us access to all the functions we'll need later, like `fetch` and `create`..
 To do this we create a new file `/components/MetaplexProvider.tsx`.
-Here we pipe our mobile wallet adapter into an `IdentitySigner` for the `Metaplex` object to use.
+Here we pipe our mobile wallet adapter into the `Umi` object to use.
 This allows it to call several privileged functions on our behalf:

 ```tsx
 import { createUmi } from "@metaplex-foundation/umi-bundle-defaults";